Contrary to popular belief, the success of any website doesn’t just depend on its design alone. It needs to be a stellar website design.

 To correct this issue, you will have to conduct a complete quality analysis of your website from a user-centric design perspective.
 The way to do this is simple, if something is difficult to use or makes other things difficult to use, then it has to be removed or corrected right away.

 As we said before, users don’t spend time reading everything.
-They search for appropriate information through mostly skimming through pages.
+They search for appropriate information by mostly skimming through pages.
 For this, they usually look for some headings or content descriptions.

 A lot of web design studies have gone on to highlight the “F” format for placing content on a website since it correlates closely with how most users skim through pages.